 4/9/98 Update From Dean Blackwood at Revenant: Hey guys.
 Things are still coming together nicely.
 John French is busy on the bulk of the notes and I am attempting to wrap up the recordings end of things.
 Some cool surprises in the works.
 We are looking for good quality versions of the following live performances from any era: Suction Prints Pompadour Swamp Peon Dali’s Car Old Fart Well Dust Blows Apes Ma Odd Jobs Best Batch Yet Owed T’Alex And, since the BBC has erased its tapes and Peel himself has no tapes, we are auditioning versions of the Peel Sessions (all 8 tracks) to

-[alert_box type=”info”]This review appeared in the16th July 1999 edition of The Chicago Reader.
-Hey!
-It even mentions the Radar Station!
-Many thanks to Jeff Economy for sending this along, and to Monica for her kind permission to reproduce it here.[/alert_box] My primal memories involve Captain Beefheart & His Magic Band, whose difficult masterpiece Trout Mask Replica came out the same year I did.
+My primal memories involve Captain Beefheart & His Magic Band, whose difficult masterpiece Trout Mask Replica came out the same year I did.
 My father was (and is) a Beefheart fan, and I vividly recall my response to that record.
-With its eruptions and churnings, its stops and starts, its self-interruptions and declamations, its epic unrelentingness-right down to the idiot stare of that top-hatted dead
+With its eruptions and churnings, its stops and starts, its self-interruptions and declamations, its epic unrelentingness-right down to the idiot stare of that top-hatted dead fish on the cover-it represented a chaotically phantasmal grown-up Wonderland, and my failure to understand it drove me to tears.
+It had none of the form or logic or triumph of order that my Disneyfied fairy tales did; no reassuring

-[alert_box type=”info”]This article was taken from the 20th July 1999 edition of The Village Voice.
-Many thanks to Peter Warner for sending this along to me.[/alert_box] Since the 1969 release of Trout Mask Replica, the artist dubbed Captain Beefheart has incarnated the gold standard by which “weirdness” in rock has been calibrated.
+Since the 1969 release of Trout Mask Replica, the artist dubbed Captain Beefheart has incarnated the gold standard by which “weirdness” in rock has been calibrated.
 And with a suitcase like that to lug around, no wonder Don Van Vliet put out his 12th and final album in 1982, before retiring to the high desert or coastal mountains or wherever to paint his broad-stroke nature abstractions and fade away.
-Nevertheless, any band with stuttered beats, hyperactively ping-ponging blues guitars,
+Nevertheless, any band with stuttered beats, hyperactively ping-ponging blues guitars, and/or inscrutable lyrics growled by a veinbusting bohunk would henceforth be described as “Beefheartian” (I once foolishly bought a James record – a James record –

-[alert_box type=”info”]This review first appeared in the 16th July 1999 edition of The Guardian’s Friday Review.[/alert_box] Legend has it that before he reinvented rock music, Don Van Vliet, aka Captain Beefheart, sold vacuum cleaners for a living, wandering the scattered trailer communities of the Mojave Desert in search of potential customers.
+Legend has it that before he reinvented rock music, Don Van Vliet, aka Captain Beefheart, sold vacuum cleaners for a living, wandering the scattered trailer communities of the Mojave Desert in search of potential customers.
 Once, a trailer door opened and Aldous Huxley, author and LSD pioneer, appeared before Vliet’s disbelieving eyes.
 Stunned, Beefheart pointed at the vacuum cleaner and uttered the immortal words, “This machine sucks” before disappearing into the desert to pursue his true vocation.
-The 78 “songs’, – and I use the word in its loosest
+The 78 “songs’, – and I use the word in its loosest sense – on Grow Fins are testament to both the singular quality of that vocation, and,

-[alert_box type=”info”]This review appeared in the 30th June edition of the Philadelphia Weekly, 1999.
-Many thanks to Chris Previti for sending it along.[/alert_box] More than any other artist, Don Van Vliet – aka Captain Beefheart – defined Surrealism in rock ‘n’ roll.
+More than any other artist, Don Van Vliet – aka Captain Beefheart – defined Surrealism in rock ‘n’ roll.
 Like Salvador Dali or Rene Magritte, his work was based on startling juxtapositions – a blues riff suddenly shifting into free jazz, three different rhythms playing against one other with vocals bellowing above.
 For almost 20 years, Beefheart released a series of brilliant, gleefully absurd albums that often hinted at deeper, far darker truths.
-“Dachau Blues,” for example, from his 1969 masterpiece Trout
+“Dachau Blues,” for example, from his 1969 masterpiece Trout Mask Replica sounds almost laughable in its clattering cacophony.
+But listen closely and it’s anything but funny.
+Naturally, this music never found a

-[alert_box type=”info”]This review first appeared in the May 1999 edition of The Wire and was written by Byron Coley.
-Many thanks to Byron for his permission to reproduce it here, and for sending it along.[/alert_box] Although it was their third released album, Captain Beefheart and the Magic Band arrived with 1969’s sprawling Trout Mask Replica.
+Although it was their third released album, Captain Beefheart and the Magic Band arrived with 1969’s sprawling Trout Mask Replica.
 The ability to appreciate its seemingly random, all-but-impenetrable 2LP length seemed beyond the ken of all but the most hardcore weirdos.
 Those who were able to decode Trout Mask felt that they had passed a grueling test.
-Few who were able to successfully complete this mission could resist the impulse
+Few who were able to successfully complete this mission could resist the impulse to become missionaries of the Beefheart cause.
+The prevailing notion was that Don Vliet (as his mother knew him) had descended to earth from a planet very near Sun Ra’s, and that the music he

 After spending over a quarter of a century sitting in cardboard boxes, being furtively traded between dedicated fans; at long last the secret history of Captain Beefheart and His Magic Band is now available on the record shop shelves, jostling for space with Ricky Martin.
 The Magic Band only produced 12 albums in its 15 year existence, and now suddenly we have an extra five CDs of hidden treats, complete with unseen photographs, a selection of live videos on an enhanced CD, and extensive revealing notes in a 112 page book.
 The package itself is extraordinary.
 Designed as a miniature replica of an old 78